 The Solarize Mass program looks to increase the adoption of small-scale solar electricity systems through a grassroots educational campaign, driven mainly by local volunteers and reduced pricing that increases the savings for participants.

 Each participating community competitively selects a designated solar installation company.
 Homeowners and business owners who want to participate can either purchase the solar electricity systems directly or enter into a lease or power purchase agreement (PPA) with the installer if offered.
 Under a lease or PPA, the installer will own, operate and maintain the system, while the home or business owner agrees to purchase the power generated by the system as a specific rate.

 Since Solarize Mass launched in 2011, the program has resulted in more than 17,000 individuals expressing interest in pursuing solar electricity.
-To date, over 3,400 residents and business owners in 58 communities signed contracts resulting in 20.6 megawatts of contracted capacity.
+To date, over 3,200 residents and business owners in 63 communities signed contracts resulting in over 21.6 megawatts of contracted capacity.
 In addition, the number of small-scale solar electricity projects in almost every community doubled as a result of the program.
-Starting in 2016 the Solarize Mass program began accepting community applications on a rolling basis.
-In addition to the 58 communities with closed campaigns, noted above, currently there are 5 additional communities with active campaigns.
 See Solarize Mass Program Results (2011-2016) for information and up-to-date results.
+Starting in 2016 the Solarize Mass program began accepting community applications on a rolling basis; this method continues with the 2017 Solarize Mass Program. .
 To learn more about the current Solarize Mass program, go to the Solarize Mass main page.
 As a part of the 2017 Solarize Mass program, MassCEC and Doer are piloting Solarize Mass Plus, a combination of the traditional Solarize Mass model, coupled with additional renewable or clean heating technology options.

 Solarize Mass Results